mthbernardes/lamb-plate/README.md

 and is completely handled for you.
 You're free to make calls to the `log/*` family of functions documented in [tools.logging](http://clojure.github.io/tools.logging/) and they will show up in your CloudWatch logs.

-You can change the log level within the `resources/log4j.properties` file:
+You can change the log level within the `resources/log4j.properties` file.
+For example, you could replace `INFO` with `DEBUG` like so:

 ```
 log = .
-log4j.rootLogger = INFO, LAMBDA
+log4j.rootLogger = DEBUG, LAMBDA
-                   ^
-                   |------ Change this to DEBUG, for example

 ...
 ```

 ### JSON Event Map

-Lambda functions are invoked with an event map, usually formatted as a JSON file.
-This event map contains any information relevant to the event that triggered the Lambda (CloudWatch scheduled event, S3 object changed, etc.)
+Lambda functions are invoked with an event map, usually formatted as JSON.
+This event map contains any information relevant to the event that triggered the Lambda (CloudWatch scheduled event, S3 object changed, etc).
 When you create a Lambda function in the Java programming language, this event map is passed as an instance of `java.util.LinkedHashMap`.
 Clojure, being hosted in the JVM, is no different.
 To make working with this map more idiomatic, it gets immediately converted into a basic